flyingmachine/brave-clojure-web/content/do-things.md

 ```

 Your code will rarely contain free-floating literals, of course, since
 they don't actually *do* anything on their own.
-Insteaad, you'll use
+Instead, you'll use
 literals in operations.
 Operations are how you *do things*.
 All
 operations take the form, "opening parthensis, operator, operands,
 closing parenthesis":